| The boxes on the VAT Return are

 Refer to Reclaiming

 VAT for further details on blocked inputs.
+The

 net value of the supply is returned in box 7